There’s nothing else like it in the world, but the Plains-wanderer is also critically endangered and at risk of imminent extinction.

-Found only in the arid grasslands of south-eastern Australia, there are estimated to be less than 1,000 of these small, ground-dwelling birds left in the wild today.
+Found only in the arid grasslands of south-eastern Australia, there are estimated to be between 250 and 1,000 of these small, ground-dwelling birds left in the wild today.

 Although a Plains Wanderer resembles a quail with lankier legs and a finer bill, it’s actually a closer relative of gulls and shore birds.
 The South American Seedsnipe – a plant-eating shorebird – is its closest relative and it’s thought the bird’s evolution could trace back 60 million years to when Australia was connected to South America and Antartica!
 1